-The Company and Safety-Kleen Systems, Inc. ("Safety-Kleen") are equal partners in a joint venture, The ArmaKleen Company, which was formed to build a specialty cleaning products business based on the Company's technology and Safety-Kleen's sales and distribution organization.
+The Company and Safety-Kleen Systems, Inc. ("Safety-Kleen") are equal partners in a joint venture, ArmaKleen, which has built a specialty cleaning products business based on the Company's technology and Safety-Kleen's sales and distribution organization.
 In North America, this joint venture distributes the Company's proprietary product line of aqueous cleaners along with the Company's ARMEX blast media line, which is designed for the removal of a wide variety of surface coatings.
 The Company continues to pursue opportunities to build this industrial cleaning business using the Company's aqueous-based technology as well as the ARMEX blast media line of products.